mohammadbutt/42_fillit/README.md

-# Project Status - In Progress
+# Project Status - Done
+# Working on readme
 # Fillit - An Algorithm to put tetrominoes in a smallest square possible

 # Compiling the program